poojagupta20/DSpace_Documentation_DiracAI/README.md

 -    `cd dspace/root/bin` # go to root/bin folder
 -    `sudo ./dspace database migrate`
 -    `sudo ./dspace create-administrator`
+-    Put the following values while creating an administrator account
--     give username = admin@gmail.com
+-    username = admin@gmail.com
 -    firstname = admin
 -    lastname = admin
--     select y
+-    Select  when it asks for Is the above data correct? (y or n)
 -    password as admin
 -    reenter the password admin

 -     now copy the generated solr files in root folder to our solr server configsets folder by deleting the existing files in server solar files